hashkanna/CarND-Vehicle-Detection/README.md

 labels = label(heatmap)
 ```

+Thresholds:
-A decision function has been used with Support Vector Classifier to let only windows that satisfy a certain threshold.
+A decision function has been used with Support Vector Classifier to let only windows that satisfy a  threshold greater than 0.95.
+A threshold of 2 has been set for the heatmap.
+Heatmaps of the bounding boxes of a rolling window of the most recent 40 frames are used to help with averaging and smoothing

 ---